natcap/invest.users-guide/source/ndr.rst

 .. figure:: ./ndr_images/figure3.png

- Figure 3: Illustration of the calculation of the retention efficiency along a simple flow path composed of 4 pixels of grass and 3 pixels of forest.
+ Illustration of the calculation of the retention efficiency along a simple flow path composed of 4 pixels of grass and 3 pixels of forest.
 Each additional pixel of the grass LULC contributes to a smaller percentage toward the maximum efficiency provided by grass.
 The shape of the exponential curves is determined by the maximum efficiency and the retention length.

 IC, the index of connectivity, represents the hydrological connectivity, i.e. how likely nutrient on a pixel is likely to reach the stream.
 In this model, IC is a function of topography only (Figure 3):